 - Hormone levels: pituitary hormones are released in pulses and levels fluctuate during the day.
 A single blood test is usually insufficient to assess a pituitary hormone deficiency properly.

 - Hormone stimulation tests: the precise protocols for the tests and the defined normal ranges vary between laboratories.
-Examples of protocols can be found by following the links in the 'Internet and further reading' section at the end of this article.
+Examples of protocols can be found by following the links in the 'Further reading & references', below.

 - Visual field check: pituitary tumours may cause visual field defects.